AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates

-Interestingly, Gyr-timescale radial quenching trends in the AGN sample largely persist across spiral/elliptical galaxies and low-/high-stellar mass galaxies, whereas the quenching behaviour of the control galaxies changes substantially when broken up by morphology and stellar mass.
-In a small subset of the AGN galaxies, galaxy-wide SFRs were recently quenched (in the last $500$\,Myr) by a short period of quenching (see Fig.~\ref{fig:example}), suggesting possible instances of AGN-driven feedback.
+Interestingly, Gyr-timescale radial quenching trends in the AGN sample largely persist across spiral/elliptical galaxies and lower-/higher-stellar mass galaxies, whereas the quenching behavior of the control galaxies changes substantially when broken up by morphology and stellar mass.
+In a small subset of the AGN galaxies, galaxy-wide SFRs were recently quenched (in the last $500$\,Myr) by a short period of quenching (see Figure~\ref{fig:example}), suggesting possible instances of AGN-driven feedback.
 However, in most cases, some star formation continues in the AGN galaxies at the time of observation, with suppression primarily in the central regions.

-The inside-out radial quenching profiles of (relatively) low-stellar mass AGN galaxies provides evidence that AGN-driven quenching can also occur in low-stellar mass galaxies.
-This contributes to the emerging picture that AGN feedback can suppress star formation in low-stellar mass galaxies \citep[e.g.,][]{PennylowsmAGN, CailowsmAGN, GuolowsmAGN, GrahamlowsmAGN}, contrary to the standard picture in which AGN feedback matters only in the high-stellar mass regime \citep[see also][]{KoudmaniDwarfAGN1, KoudmaniDwarfAGN2}.
+The inside out radial quenching profiles of lower-stellar mass AGN galaxies provide evidence that AGN-driven quenching can also occur in lower-stellar mass galaxies.
+This contributes to the emerging picture that AGN feedback can suppress star formation in low-stellar mass galaxies \citep[e.g.,][]{PennylowsmAGN, CailowsmAGN, GrahamlowsmAGN, GuolowsmAGN}, contrary to the standard picture in which AGN feedback matters only in the high-stellar mass regime \citep[see also][]{KoudmaniDwarfAGN1, KoudmaniDwarfAGN2}.